Del Potro offers hope for men's chasing pack

 Another of those seeking to gatecrash the elite club is David Ferrer, the fourth seed who is seeking his maiden grand slam trophy after appearing in his first major final earlier this month when he was beaten by Nadal at the French Open.

-The Spaniard beat Argentina's Martin Alund 6-1 4-6 7-5 6-2 having fallen heavily twice on a surface far less suited to his defensive game than the clay where he shone at Roland Garros.

-"I have a little bit of pain on my ankle.
-But it's okay," he told a news conference, adding that his left ankle was slightly inflamed.

-At 31, Ferrer has been around too long to be termed 'up and coming' unlike Montenegro-born Canadian Milos Raonic.
+At 31, though, the Spaniard, who beat Argentina's Martin Alund in his opening match, has been around too long to be termed 'up and coming' unlike Montenegro-born Canadian Milos Raonic.

-Seeded 17th, Raonic is a big-serving 22-year-old who looks destined to build on three fourth-round appearances at grand slams in the last two years after delivering 19 aces in a 6-4 6-3 6-3 win over Argentine Carlos Berlocq.
+Seeded 17th, Raonic is a big-serving 22-year-old who looks destined to build on three fourth-round appearances at grand slams in the last two years after a commanding performance featuring 19 aces in a 6-4 6-3 6-3 win over Argentine Carlos Berlocq.

 Another promising 22-year-old, Grigor Dimitrov of Bulgaria, made light work of Italy's Simone Bolelli in a 6-1 6-4 6-3 victory.